xitizbasnet/xitizbasnet/README.md

 ---

 ## 🧭 What's Next?

-📚 Applying for PhD in:
-- 🛡️ Infrastructure & Cloud Security
-- 🤖 AI Monitoring for Systems
-- ☁ Automation in Cloud Ops

 💬 Interested in collaborations, research, or a chat about coffee + tech?
 Let’s connect!

 ---